fwilliams6/I_WAS_BORED/README.md

 Hey, so my name is Fernando.

-As of the latest update I'm currently a Seneca Student For Computer Programming and Analysis.
+As of the latest update I'm currently a Seneca Student for Computer Programming and Analysis.
 This repository is mearly for codes that I do when I'm bored and feel like building something new.
 A lot of these aren't very complex but they are helpful.
 I have some bash scritps that are very helpful during School.